TariqAlQadi/TariqAlQadi/README.md

 # Hello World! 👋

 My name is Tariq.
 The first line of code I wrote was 2008 (on a Texas Instrument calculator) when I was 14 years old.
-In my former mathematics studies I got passionated about Coding and decided to become a full-stack web developer (since february 2023).
+In my former mathematics studies I got passionated about coding and decided to become a full-stack web developer (since february 2023).

 <hr>